-The estimated cost to construct Alternative 2 as proposed is \$3,543,827.
-The estimated cost of maintaining the trail over a 50 year period is \$920,000 for a combined cost of \$4,463,827.
+The estimated cost to construct Alternative 2 as proposed is \$632,000.
 Funding is not currently available, but would be sought from NPS and other potential funding sources.
 Expenditure of these funds to improve and expand the SRRT would provide socioeconomic benefits to the local and regional area, as would the increased visitation and use of the area.
 This would result in beneficial, local to regional, short to long-term construction related, minor impacts.
-Increased use and visitation would result in beneficial, local to regional, long-term to permanent, minor to moderate impacts.
+Increased use and visitation would result in beneficial, local to regional, long-term to permanent, negligible to minor impacts.